-Additionally, see the HARDSHIP POLICIES chapter and MTW Hardships section for more information about applicable hardship policies for MTW households.
+Additionally, see the HARDSHIP POLICIES of information about applicable hardship policies f chapter and MTW Hardships or MTW households. section for more

 CHAPTER 3: FAIR HOUSING AND EQUAL OPPORTUNITY

 This chapter explains the laws and HUD regulations requiring HHA to affirmatively further civil rights and fair housing in all federally assisted housing programs.
 The letter and spirit of these laws are implemented through consistent policies and processes.
 The responsibility for further nondiscrimination pertains to all areas of HHA's HCV operations.